guancongyi/LeetCode_py/README.md

 19 - RemoveNthFromList
 18 is using recursive way to solve k-1 sum, the base case is 2 sum algorithm, very clever.
 19 is similar to fast and slow pointer problem, but here N is the distance between 2 pointers.

+02/09/2020
+287 - FindDuplicateNumbers
+142 - LinkedListCycle2
+Both problem can be solved using two pointers and Floyd Cycle detection algorithm.
+First, find out if there are cycles, by using fast and slow pointers, name this the meet point Then from start to cycle's starting point, and from meet point to cycle's starting point, they must have same distances